debrupf2946/Voicebot_food_ordering/README.md

 ### This is a _AI_ bot that **orders food** using _voice recognition_
-by running app1.py the bot will ask for Food Items, quantity by voice command, the customer can delete and modify the order after conformation, the bot shows the final bill
+by running app1.py the bot will ask for Food Items, quantity by voice command, the customer can delete and modify the order after confirmation, the bot shows the final bill

 python libraries that I used
 1. PyAudio